aabbtree77/aabbtree77.github.io/about/about.md

 PostDoc Chronicles 1: Los Angeles, 2008-2009.

 Prof. Dario Ringach suggested the modified Thomson problem (after [J.J.
-Thomson](https://en.wikipedia.org/wiki/J._J._Thomson) who discovered the electron, not Lord Kelvin), which led to [Hilbert's syzygies](https://en.wikipedia.org/wiki/Hilbert%27s_syzygy_theorem), but it all got discontinued due to irrelevance to neurobiology.
+Thomson](https://en.wikipedia.org/wiki/J._J._Thomson) who discovered the electron, not Lord Kelvin), which nearly led to [Hilbert's syzygies](https://en.wikipedia.org/wiki/Hilbert%27s_syzygy_theorem).
+It all got discontinued due to irrelevance to neurobiology.
 See the unpublished beginnings in the title link.

 My neighbor was hit with a baseball bat by some robbers.
 He spent a week in the hospital and received a twelve-thousand-dollar bill to pay.